 that god, what god? the mirror asks, tone optimistic, while condescending life’s urge to organize is quite strong make amends, then share the booty’s blending

-that god, what god? the reflection quests, as the last winter snow’s still clinging that Holonic symbol, our family crest bears our family blood from each upbringing
+that god, what god? the reflection quests, as the last winter snow’s still clinging that Holonic symbol, our family crest bears family blood from each upbringing

 time drives us from then to now, our final destination reaching tho’ next can never touch our lips